teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 Let's get into the code.
 The following API shapes are a general idea and not final.
 Additional members might be proposed in separate design documents.

+The high-level types that users are most likely to interact with go to the `Farkle` namespace.
+The lower-level types will go to `Farkle.Parser` or to a namespace inside of it.

 ### State management

 We start by defining a type to keep the state of a parsing operation and provide a read-only view of it to external code.
 It will be passed to transformers by reference and replace the existing `Farkle.ITransformerContext` interface.